What are the Benefits of a Cohabitation Agreement, and Why do I Need One?

 It is important that you and your partner obtain independent legal advice to ensure that the agreement is fair and that there are no surprises after you have both signed the agreement.

 The above blog post is provided for informational purposes only and has not been tailored to your specific circumstances.
-This blog post does not constitute legal advice or other professional advice and may not be relied upon as such.
+If you need a Cohabitation Agreement Template ask for on but this blog post does not constitute legal advice or other professional advice and may not be relied upon as such.

-- John-Paul E Boyd, QC, JP Boyd on Family Law: Resolving family law disputes in British Columbia, July 2020
+- John-Paul E Boyd, QC, JP Boyd on Family Law: Resolving family law disputes in Vancouver and British Columbia, July 2020

 - Family Law Act [SBC 2011]